All Episodes

 And so no 4th of July fireworks because of the piping plover.

-I also I want to try to delicately address something here that I was chastised somewhat.
+I also, I want to try to delicately address something here that I was chastised somewhat.

-But I did get four or five emails after yesterday's program from very upset women.
+It wasn't a whole lot of emails, but I did get four or five emails after yesterday's program from very upset women.

-Uh something quite more basic.
+Something quite more basic.

 I wrote back, cancel your own subscription.